liu3zhenlab/KAD/README.md

 ### Example:
 **Analysis 1.
 KAD profiling**
 This analysis will generate KAD profiles for each input assembly.
-You will see numbers of total k-mers, error k-mers, and possible missing k-mers in assembly
+You will see numbers of total k-mers, error k-mers, and possible missing k-mers of each assembly.

 _**how to run**_
 Let us say you have three assembly versions, as shown in the *data* directory: